cocos/cocos-engine/EngineErrorMap.md

 Pass already destroyed.

+### 12007

+This is old usage, please swap the parameters.

 ### 12100

 The font size is too big to be fitted into texture atlas.
 Please switch to other label cache modes or choose a smaller font size.